Umbraco vs Drupal: which CMS should you choose in 2026?

 Community and ecosystem

 Umbraco has a vibrant and dedicated community, especially strong in Europe and within the .NET ecosystem.
 Supported by Umbraco Cloud (a managed hosting platform) its modern developer experience offers streamlined deployment, automated upgrades, and scalable hosting; whilst available packages tend to be well-maintained and of high quality.
+If you’re exploring the wider advantages of the platform, our guide to the top benefits of using Umbraco covers this in more detail.

 Drupal, on the other hand, boasts a large open-source community and is used by high-profile organisations.
 Its extensive ecosystem includes tens of thousands of modules and themes, however the sheer scale of available options can introduce complexity, and module quality tends to vary.